 During your children’s screen time, give them the privacy they need but, at the same time, stay on top of the media and applications they interact with online.
 You can use this time to discuss acceptable online behavior and etiquette.
 You can also equip them to handle instances of cyber bullying.

 Discuss the consequences of trusting a stranger on the internet and how it can mentally, emotionally and physically damage them.
 Ensure that your children come to you as soon as they feel threatened on the internet.
 Talk to them about how unerasable digital footprints are and, therefore, how responsible they need to be with their actions online.

 For parents, this decade will be known as one of the most challenging times in history!
 They are not just responsible for raising good citizens but also responsible for raising good digital citizens.
 Creating a digital plan for the entire family can be the key to helping your children gain control of their online lives and ensuring that technology doesn’t become an addiction that harms them at a later date.
+For example, find out how to block videos on YouTube!
 In fact, if your children react with aggressive resistance, consider taking them to see a child psychologist - it is possible that they are already addicted to the digital world.
 In your efforts to come up with a digital diet plan, we hope that these quick tips help you in achieving your goals.

 Writing credit: Authored by Anitha, a mother of two children with interests in EdTech and a strong advocate for Digital Citizenship.

 Keep in touch with the latest on parenting, technology, and education.
 Subscribe to the Mobicip newsletter.
 Learn more at www.mobicip.com.